Steven Brown (golfer): Professional career

 Brown turned professional after the 2011 Walker Cup.
 He played on the Alps Tour in 2012 and 2013.
-In 2013 he won twice and finished third in the Order of Merit to earn a place on the 2014 Challenge Tour.
-He played some early season Alps Tour events in 2014, winning the opening event of the season, the Red Sea El Ain Bay Open, for his third win on the tour.
+In 2013, he won twice and finished third in the Order of Merit to earn a place on the 2014 Challenge Tour.
+He played some early-season Alps Tour events in 2014, winning the opening event of the season, the Red Sea El Ain Bay Open, for his third win on the tour.

 Brown played on the Challenge Tour from 2014 to 2017.
-Although he didn't win, he had a successful season in 2017 with seven top-10 finishes, including being a runner-up in the Irish Challenge.
+He had a successful season in 2017 with seven top-10 finishes, including being a runner-up in the Irish Challenge.
 He finished the season 12th in the Order of Merit to earn a place on the European Tour for 2018.

 Brown was involved in a four-way playoff for the 2018 Made in Denmark tournament, losing out to Matt Wallace after Wallace birdied the second playoff hole.
 He finished the season 97th in the Order of Merit.
 Brown had a disappointing 2019 season until late in the year when he finished 11th in the Open de France and then won the Portugal Masters the following week.